Blog | 10 tips for international trips

 Taking your section abroad can sound daunting, but it doesn’t have to be.
 Explorer Scout Leader Gordon Jack, from Warrior ESU, 121st Glasgow, shares his advice for a successful trip.

-Gordon recently took 37 Explorer Scouts away on a Mystery Trip: participants arrived at the airport with warm clothes and a passport, to be whisked away somewhere totally new.
+Gordon recently took 37 Explorer Scouts away on a Mystery Trip: participants arrived at the airport with warm clothes and a passport, only to be whisked away somewhere totally new.
 At the airport, the destination was revealed as Copenhagen.
 The Scottish Explorers met their Danish counterparts, visited the world-famous zoo and went speedboating.
 Behind the scenes, there was plenty to organise.

 1. Start planning early